MMZK1526/mmzk-typeid/README.md

 ## More Usages

-### V4 TypeID
+### TypeID with other UUID Versions

-We also support TypeID using UUIDv4, which loses the monoticity property.
+We also support TypeID using some other versions of `UUID`, including v1 and v4, which loses the monoticity property.
 To use it, simply import `Data.TypeID.V4` instead of `Data.TypeID`.
+The following is an example using v4:

 ```Haskell
 {-# LANGUAGE OverloadedStrings #-}